 I’m always getting asked questions about Toastmasters.
-Whether it’s someone attending one of my classes or watching me give a speech, when they hear that I help people with their public speaking skills, the topic of Toastmasters often comes up.
-While I recommend Toastmasters and the most common question I’m asked is which club to join, I was recently asked an interesting question: how should I dress when visiting a club?
+Some are a little crazy – are there many single men in your club?
+Others are amusing – what does Toastmasters have to do with making toast?
+The most common question I’m asked is which club to join.
+However, I was recently asked an interesting question: how should I dress when visiting a club?

-Every club is different so it really does depend on the club.
-Community clubs meeting at night or on the weekends might be casual while corporate clubs might require more formal dress.
+Every club is different, so it really depends on the club.
+Community clubs meeting at night or on the weekends might be casual, while corporate clubs might require a more formal dress.
 So here are some tips:

 - If the club has a website, look for pictures of meetings to see what the dress code is.

 - If the club meets at a business, even if it’s not sponsored by the company, call the company’s main switchboard and ask what the dress code for the company is.
 You’ll want to respect the company’s dress code when on their premises.

 - Even if a club allows casual dress, make sure what you wear is clean and neat and don’t dress too casual.

 - When in doubt, dress business casual.
 Even though no club will reject you for dressing too casual, dressing up will help you make a good first impression.